Events Calendar

 Choir

 You are invited to join the choir.
-We meet in Fellowship Hall each Thursday evening at 7:30 pm and on Sunday morning at 9:30.
+Choir will resume on January 23rd in Fellowship Hall We meet each Thursday evening at 7:30 pm and on Sunday morning at 9:30 am.

 Did you know?
 The Meeting House will be 250 years old in 2025.
-There will be celebrations next year.
-While you wait, check back here for some building facts from the book First by J.Stanley Lemons.
+While you wait for the celebration here are some building facts from the book First by J.Stanley Lemons.
 (You can purchase the book at the Meeting House.)